 Speed and flexibility are critical to succeed in the bioprocessing market.
 Plastics technology enables small-batch, single-use packaging solutions for customized drugs to serve a smaller patient population.

-Employing Single-Use Technology To Control Frozen Bulk Drug Storage: The Cold Hard Facts
+Single-Use Technology In Frozen Bulk Drug Storage: The Cold Hard Facts

-The traditional approaches for primary packaging in frozen applications have been bottles and stainless steel cryo vessels.
-While each has its strengths, both have significant shortcomings.
-This paper addresses the challenges of bulk drug substance (BDS) storage, shipping, and other critical factors users must consider in deciding whether and how they will adopt the technology.
-Also highlighted are specific options to consider in moving toward single-use drug substance storage.
+This paper addresses the challenges of bulk drug substance storage, shipping, and other factors users must consider in deciding whether and how they will adopt the technology.

 Low-Temperature Solutions For Bioprocess Applications

 This webinar discusses the needs and changing requirements of standard equipment and processes to handle lower temperatures and explains the importance of having a complete, cold-resistant solution of bags, tubing, connectors, and shells for freeze/ship/thaw processes.

 Cold temperature Performance: Aramus™ Film vs. Polyethylene And Polyolefin Film